mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl license upload].
+   This command will be replaced in a future release with the mmctl command `mmctl license upload <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-license-upload>`__.

 Description
     Upload a license.
 This command replaces the current license if one is already uploaded.